-Digital analytics needs to be used in any online business.
-That should cover almost any mid to large size company using ecommerce.
+Digital analytics should be used in any online business.
 Whether you are the marketing manager or top-level executive, analytics can be used to set out a path and marketing plan for the whole company.
 There are many scenarios in which digital analytics can be applied.

 If you are in an executive position, digital analytics can be used for reporting, budgeting, and justifying staffing changes.

 If you see analytics tools telling you that digital marketing campaigns are not working, or if prices are seen as too high and people are leaving without a purchase, you will know where there are issues.

 If there is an overwhelmingly high bounce rate, it may be time to look at your website developer and content staff.